-Projected outcome: Book publication (under contract with Verso).
+Projected outcome: Book publication (forthcoming with Verso) and journal articles.

 Image Credit: Claudia Pool.
 Dry bulk carrier ship being loaded in the port of Tocopilla, Chile.